Bay Area staycation guide for spring break

 Splash in the waves at a Bay Area beach.
 Crissy Field has all the views and is so close to the Presidio.
 Hearts Desire rewards your long drive with a lovely, secluded beach.

-Afternoon baseball game: Check the A’s or Giants’ schedules to see who’s got a game before bedtime.
-Opening Day is late March this year.
+Afternoon baseball game.
+Check the Giants’ schedule to catch a game before bedtime.
+Their home opener is March 23.
+Buy tickets >

 Venture out to Safari West for a special look at wild animals.
 Pretend you’re in Africa.
 (Call today for a reservation.)

 Go on a miniature exploration.
-Did you know that there are adorable gnomes hiding out in Oakland?
+Did you know that adorable gnomes are hiding out in Oakland?
 Or a fairy village at Little Point Richmond?
-And rustic trolls in an Oakland woodland?
 You and your children will adore these special urban hikes.

 gnomes